redpanda-data/redpanda/docs/www/kubernetes-external-connect.md

 The Redpanda cluster uses cert-manager to create TLS certificates for communication between the cluster nodes.

-We'll use Heml to install cert-manager:
+We'll use Helm to install cert-manager:

   ```bash
   helm repo add jetstack https://charts.jetstack.io && \